AndionArteaga/Iberian-Neanderthal-fossils-map/README.md

 ### How to use it
 Download folder
-Run the script from Rstudio terminal or Systen cibsike
+Run the script from Rstudio terminal.
 ```R
 Rscript Supplementary_Script_Map.R
 ```
-The script will generate a PDF map file under the Outputs/ directory.
+The script will generate a **PDF map** file under the Outputs/ directory.

 ### Requirements
 - **Internet connection** is required to download elevation and administrative boundary data from `geodata`